The 12 Best Ski Resorts in Japan 2022

 Recommended for those who

-Because of its easy access from Tokyo, Maiko Snow Resort is a popular spot for day trips from Tokyo.
+Because of its easy access to Tokyo, Maiko Snow Resort is a popular spot for day trips from Tokyo.
 It is recommended that you take the bullet train from Tokyo, which will get you there in about 70 minutes.

 The slopes are expansive and the longest run is 6,000 meters, so you can enjoy yourself to the fullest.